Random Policy Evaluation Uncovers Policies of Generative Flow Networks: Experiments

-\textbf{Metrics.} We evaluate each method in terms of the number of modes discovered during the course of training~\citep{pan2023better}, which measures the ability to identify multiple high-reward regions in the solution space.
-We also adopt the accuracy metric used in~\citet{shen2023towards} and \citet{kim2023local} for evaluation, which quantifies how well the learned policy distribution aligns with target reward distribution.
+\textbf{Metrics.} We follow standard evaluation metrics and evaluate each method in terms of the accuracy metric~\citep{shen2023towards,kim2023local}, which quantifies how well the learned policy distribution aligns with target reward distribution.
 Accuracy is calculated by computing the relative error between the sample mean of the reward function $R(x)$ under the learned policy distribution $P_F(x)$ and the expected value of $R(x)$ under the target distribution.
 The calculation of accuracy is given as $\text{Acc}(P_F(x)) = 100 \times \min \left( \frac{\mathbb{E}_{P_F(x)}[R(x)]}{\mathbb{E}_{p^*(x)}[R(x)]}, 1 \right)$, where $p^*(x) = R(x)/Z$ represents the target distribution.
+We also analyze the number of modes discovered during the course of training~\citep{bengio2021flow,jain2022biological}, which measures the ability to identify multiple high-reward regions in the solution space.

+\textbf{Tasks.} We compare RPE against GFlowNets and MaxEnt RL baselines across several GFlowNets tasks, including TFBind generation~\citep{shen2023towards}, RNA design~\citep{kim2023local}, and molecule generation~\citep{shen2023towards}.
+We consider minimally modified transition dynamics that ensure the path-invariance assumption required in non-tree DAGs can be satisfied for comprehensive evaluation, while maintaining the essential characteristics of these tasks.
+Specifically, when the sequences contain the same amino acids for adding, we restrict the construction process to only append amino acids.
+Note that this modification only affects a few border cases, and it maintains the essential characteristics of the original tasks.

 \textbf{Implementations.} We implement all baselines based on open-source codes from~\citet{kim2023local}\footnote{\url{https://github.com/dbsxodud-11/ls_gfn}} and \citet{tiapkin2024generative}\footnote{\url{https://github.com/d-tiapkin/gflownet-rl}}.
-It is also worth noting that we consider minimally modified transition dynamics that ensure the assumption required for GFlowNets and RL can be satisfied, while preserving the essential characteristics of the original tasks.
 We run each algorithm with three random seeds and report both the mean and standard deviation of their performance metrics.
-To ensure a fair comparison, all baselines use the same network architecture, batch size, and other relevant hyperparameters, with a more detailed description in Appendix~\ref{app:exp} due to space limitation.
+To ensure a fair comparison, our method and all baselines use the same network architecture, batch size, and other relevant hyperparameters, with a more detailed description in Appendix~\ref{app:exp} due to space limitation.